rewindbitcoin/watchtower/README.md

 iOS and Android devices where the RewindBitcoin app is installed, allowing them to take action before funds can be moved.

-By default, the RewindBitcoin app uses our hosted Watchtower service, but for enhanced privacy, you can also run your own Watchtower instance and configure the app to use it instead.

 In practical terms, this means:

 - If someone gains access to your wallet (through theft, etc.), the Watchtower notifies you immediately